The Age of Awakening

 “The seas teem with life while the first brave spores and invertebrates edge onto the barren shores.”

-Thus began the world’s long awakening above the tide.
+Thus began the world’s first foothold upon stone.
 The sea still ruled, but the land had been touched—and it would never be the same.

 Eon XXVII – Age of Fungus